Neptune Finswimming Club

-Neptune Finswimming Club is a finswimming club based in Bristol in the United Kingdom and who is affiliated to the British Finswimming Association.
+Neptune Finswimming Club is a finswimming club based in Bristol, England.
+It is affiliated to the British Finswimming Association.

 History

 The Neptune Finswimming Club was formed in June 2011.
 The very first session ran on 22 June 2011 in Thornbury Leisure Centre with just two people attending.
 As of March 2018, the club claims to be one of the largest finswimming club in the UK with over 30 members and providing sessions for children and adults.

 Competitions

 Over the last several years, Neptune Finswimming Club took part in a number of national and international competitions.
 The club took the lead on organising national finswimming events in 2013–2019.